 These compound characters do not usually take phonetics from either pictograph or ideograph within the character.

 5. 转注 (zhuǎn zhù) Transfer Characters

 转注 (zhuǎn zhù) ‘transfer’ characters are the most difficult to explain and are the least understood.
-These characters could be interchangeably with each other due to them sharing the same radical and having a similar etymology.
+These characters could be interchangeable with each other due to them sharing the same radical and having a similar etymology.

 6. 假借 (jiǎ jiè) Loan Characters

 The final category are the 假借 (jiǎ jiè) or ‘loan characters’.
 This method ‘loans’ the physical character of a homophonous word.
-A homophone is a word that sounds similar, but have a different meaning.
+A homophone is a word that sounds similar, but has a different meaning.

 For example, back in the day, there was no character for the abstract idea of ‘to come’.
 Since there was already an existing character with the same pronunciation, 莱 (lái), the cereal plant was ‘loaned’ to the new character, 来 (lái).

 其 (qí) meaning ‘basket’, was lent to 其 (qí) meaning ‘he’, ‘she’, ‘it’ etc.